 Traditional Irish Harp Tutor Level 4

-• All ornamentation and variation – in melody, rhythm and harmony
+- about rolls and more on ornamentation and variation – in melody, rhythm and harmony

-• About style and the different types of repertoire
+- about style and the different types of repertoire

-• Exploring the Romantic Repertoire
+- explore the Romantic Repertoire

-• Accompanying songs for you or someone else to sing
+- about accompanying songs for you or someone else to sing

-• Modern harp compositions –
+- some modern harp compositions –

-• How to approach the written harp music resources
+- how to approach the written harp music resources

-• Propriety in music ownership – how to acknowledge and attribute
+- about propriety in music ownership – how to acknowledge and attribute

 The Adventurous Lad, The Twisting of the Rope, The Foxe’s Sleep, Girls Have You Seen George, Lament for Limerick, The Wild Geese, Carolan’s Farewell, Carolan’s Concerto, Mr Connor, Miss Maxwell, Mrs Anne MacDermott Roe, March of the High Kings of Laois, Drowsy Maggie, The Glass of Beer, Atholl Highlanders, The Silver Spear, The Kesh Jig, Dunphy’s Hornpipe, The Minstrel Boy, The Harp That Once, The Last Rose of Summer, The Lark in the Clear Air, O Danny Boy, Trottin’ to the Fair, Siúl a Rún, P is for Paddy, Walk in Belfast